MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-technical-paper.md

 ### Cobalt Templates and Provisioned Infrastructure

-Microsoft's CSE team worked with the customer to customize templates for provisioning a best practices implementation of App Services that customer application development teams could later use to migrate and build their own LOB applications.
+Microsoft's CSE team worked with the customer to customize templates for provisioning a best practices implementation of App Services.
+Their goal was that application development teams could later use to the templates to migrate and build their own LOB applications.
 The developers organized the Cobalt templates to handle the provisioning of infrastructure and the setup of CI/CD pipelines.

 Templates are the implementation of *Advocated Patterns*.
 The scope of a template typically covers most, if not all, of the infrastructure required to host an application and may provision resources in multiple cloud providers.
 Templates compose modules to create an advocated pattern.
 Developers implement them as [Terraform Modules](https://www.terraform.io/docs/configuration/modules.html) (also sometimes known as *Cobalt Modules*) so that developers can compose them if needed.
-It is more common that developers don't need to compose them.
+It's more common that developers don't need to compose them.

 Each template makes use of Terraform modules across both [Bedrock](https://github.com/Microsoft/bedrock) and Cobalt.
 The developers categorized Cobalt's module registry by cloud provider then resource type.
-Each module represents an abstraction for the set of related cloud infrastructure objects that the module will manage (see [the thrid diagram](#figure3)).
+Each module represents an abstraction for the set of related cloud infrastructure objects that the module will manage (see [the third diagram](#figure3)).
 A module is a thin wrapper that enables simple common-sense configuration of related resources (typically 1-3 but sometimes more) within a cloud provider.
-The directory structure of [Cobalt](https://github.com/microsoft/cobalt) enables contributions for a variety of cloud providers.
+The directory structure of [Cobalt](https://github.com/microsoft/cobalt) enables contributions for different cloud providers.
 You can find Cobalt infrastructure templates in the *infra/templates* folder.
-Each sub-folder represents a unique deployment schema packaged with:
+Each subfolder represents a unique deployment schema packaged with:

 * A set of Terraform scripts.